CodeForAfrica/sensors.AFRICA/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-All content is released under a [Creative Commons 4 Attribution license](https://creativecommons.org/licenses/by/4.0/).
-If you use this software, please provide attribution to TAKWIMU, africapractice, Code for Africa, and iHub.